kmm337/kickstarter-analysis/README.md

 Success appears to be strictly defined as pledged >= goal.
 It may be useful to look at Percentage Funded as the measure of success.
 Looking at campaigns close to meeting the goal vs. further away may provide additional insight.

 Another valuable analysis is to look at the data over time.
 The stacked bar chart below shows successes and failures over time.
 There appears to be a declining number of campaigns in the US plays subcategory from 2014 to 2017.
 It would be good to learn more about the reasons behind this trend.
-Maybe play companies are finding other options more valuable than Kickstarter.
+Maybe play companies are finding other options more valuable than Kickstarter for their fundraising efforts.

 ![Outcomes Based on Launch Date](resources/Outcomes_based_on_launch_month-year_US_plays_stacked_bar.png)